UberGuidoZ/Flipper/Graphics/ReadMe.md

+# Make your own animations!

+So you want to make your own animations?
+Thankfully, Talking Sasquach has [an excellent write-up](https://github.com/skizzophrenic/Talking-Sasquach) on how to.

-# Some graphics fun
+# Some other graphics fun
-Place the manifest.txt file in your "dolphin" folder under the SD Card:
+Place the manifest.txt file from this repo in your "dolphin" folder under the SD Card:

 ![manifest_location](https://user-images.githubusercontent.com/57457139/174727907-6547e3fc-fe2c-4968-be99-d6ff8279bda9.png)